mattvenn/esp8266/workshop/handout.md

 * tools->upload speed = 921600
 * tools->port = the correct port on your system

-Press the Upload button and also press the button on the ESP8266 board.
+Press and hold the button on the ESP8266 board, then press the Arduino IDE's upload button.
+After the upload starts, you can release the button on the board.

 Loading our new firmware will overwrite the previous AT firmware.

 If you have problems, [this guide can help you get things